andrew/ultimate-awesome/README.md

 - [awesome-android](https://github.com/liuguangqiang/awesome-android) - A awesome list of organizations, developers and libraries.
 - [gwt-boot-awesome-lili](https://github.com/gwtboot/gwt-boot-awesome-lili) - Collection of JavaScript Libraries with JsInterop Interfaces and Others - GWT Awesome Library List (Gwit a LiLi).
 - [awesome-fabric](https://github.com/Siphalor/awesome-fabric) - A curated list of Fabric libraries and tools - contributions welcome.
+- [Awesome-JMonkeyEngine](https://github.com/codex128/Awesome-JMonkeyEngine) - A list of awesome resources for JMonkeyEngine.
 - [awesome-datalake](https://github.com/jinsyin/awesome-datalake) - 📚 Awesome list for Data Lake.
 - [Android-Awesome-Resources](https://github.com/kiwismedia/Android-Awesome-Resources) - One and only place on the internet for all Android Development Resources.
 - [awesome-android](https://github.com/eric-erki/awesome-android) - A curated list of awesome Android packages and resources.